bezirgen8989/FrontEndTechnicalChallenge/README.md

 To deploy this project to GitHub Pages, you can follow these steps:

 1. Push your changes to the `main` branch.
-2. And watch the progress on repo Actions link ( on my side it https://github.com/bezirgen8989/FrontEndTechnicalChallenge/actions)
-3. Then if build and deploy process successfully check the result
+2. Then if build and deploy process successfully check the result